Institute of Science in Society; Science, Society, Sustainability

 Genetically Modified Salmon Must Be Labelled

-This report has been submitted to the US FDA, please forward and circulate as widely as possible
+This report has been submitted to the US FDA

 The Food and Drug Administration (FDA) held a public hearing regarding the labelling of food derived from AquAdvantage’s genetically modified (GM) Atlantic salmon.
 The purpose of the hearing was for FDA to explain the relevant legal principles for food labelling and to solicit information and views from the public.